Beyond problems with yourself and others, society can often be aligned against you.

 - They may cut your shower or yard time off early, give you responsibilities you don’t want, cut off food rations, or physically harm you.

-- If you get angry, they’re trying to make you angry, which can get you more time, and often in solitary confinement.
+- If you get angry, they’re trying to make you angry, which can get you more time, often in solitary confinement.

 - Take it in stride, exercise in your cell, and tend to your thought life (especially your faith).